pur3-extreme/arcanists_2_aimbot/README.md

 * F8 = maxv mode (trajectory is generated with maximized velocity)

 ## HOW TO USE
-* untested on resolutions other than 1920x1080
-* untested on Linux
 * zoom all the way out
 * press F1 exactly in the center of your player
 * press F2 on the target, then F3